d-bl/MAE-gf/docs/counting-snow/index.md

 ![](654321.svg)
 The image contains a few more examples beyond the visible area.

-With bouncing pairs two or three pairs in a snowflake prototype (or family head) have the same color.
+With bouncing pairs two or three pairs in a family-head have the same color.
 The dashed line outside the snowflake suggests it is the same pair.
 That might not be the case, depending on what happens outside the snowflake.
 It is a reminder that you should not bend the lines in such a way